Hatebreed: Chris Beattie lawsuit

-Following his dismissal from the band in 2024 Chris Beattie sued Hatebreed in July of 2025, the lawsuit directly targeted lead singer Jamey Jasta.
-With Beattie accusing him of "increasingly erratic" behavior in the months leading up to his firing, ultimately making a "unilateral decision to cut Beattie off from his career, fans, touring, and substantial expected revenue."
-However, the lawsuit directly points to a 2015 agreement between himself, Jasta, and drummer Matthew Byrne that says they were each “entitled to 25% of the sales and revenue from merchandise while the other two members of the band received 12.5%, accounting for the remaining 25% of sales.”
-On September 25, Hatebreed and Jasta filed their motion to have parts of Beattie’s complaints stricken from the lawsuit.
-According to a report from Billboard, “the legal effort sought to paint the ex-bassist as a “disgruntled former band member” who managed to “erroneously assert[s] a right to remain a permanent member.
-That, however, flies in the face of what Hatebreed said was a relationship that was “terminable at-will.”
-Hatebreed’s filing also stated that Beattie had signed a merchandise contract in 2015 together with Jasta and drummer Matthew Byrne.
+Following his dismissal from the band in 2024, Chris Beattie sued Hatebreed in July 2025.
+The lawsuit directly targeted lead singer Jamey Jasta, with Beattie accusing him of "increasingly erratic" behavior in the months leading up to his firing, ultimately making a "unilateral decision to cut Beattie off from his career, fans, touring, and substantial expected revenue."
+However, the lawsuit directly points to a 2015 agreement between himself, Jasta, and drummer Matthew Byrne that says they were each "entitled to 25% of the sales and revenue from merchandise while the other two members of the band received 12.5%, accounting for the remaining 25% of sales."
+On September 25, Hatebreed and Jasta filed their motion to have parts of Beattie's complaints stricken from the lawsuit.
+According to a report from Billboard, "the legal effort sought to paint the ex-bassist as a 'disgruntled former band member' who managed to erroneously assert[s] a right to remain a permanent member.
+That, however, flies in the face of what Hatebreed said was a relationship that was 'terminable at-will.'"
+Hatebreed's filing also stated that Beattie had signed a merchandise contract in 2015 together with Jasta and drummer Matthew Byrne.
 That deal outlined that each of the three would receive 25% of the merch income, while the remaining two members would each receive 12.5%.
 The group also emphasized that the agreement did not give Beattie any rights to the Hatebreed name.

 Legacy

 Hatebreed have sold over 1.5 million records in North America, and have become a notable act within the hardcore scene and a stable in their home state of Connecticut.
 They have also been considered one of the pioneers and leading forces of the metalcore genre, alongside other bands such as Converge, Killswitch Engage, and Integrity.
 They are considered foundational to the development of metalcore due to their blending influences from hardcore and punk rock, as well as heavy metal subgenres such as thrash metal and groove metal. their album Satisfaction Is the Death of Desire is often cited as a landmark album in both hardcore and metalcore.
+Critics and fans regard it as a "hardcore classic."
+They have also been credited for bridging the gap between metal and hardcore, AllMusic credited them as one of the first acts to effectively meld hardcore and metal.
+In 2007 Hit Parader dubbed Hatebreed the greatest underground band of all time.

-Critics and fans regard it as a “hardcore classic.”
-Bands such as Knocked Loose, All That Remains, Whitechapel, Terror, Ingested, All Shall Perish and Parkway Drive have all cited Hatebreed as a influence.
+Bands such as Knocked Loose, All That Remains, Whitechapel, Terror, Ingested, Rise of the Northstar, The Acacia Strain, All Shall Perish, Parkway Drive and Trivium have all cited Hatebreed as a influence.
+Alternative Press named Hatebreed one of the most influential hardcore bands of all time stating that "seemingly every modern hardcore act have taken influence from Hatebreed in some way."